-Matching Requirements: None
+Matching Requirements: None.

-Number of Persons to be Served: ARHA is unable to estimate the number of non-elderly, moderate-income households that will be assisted through ARHA rental programs during City FY 2004.
-It is unknown how many households might be assisted through the Housing Opportunities Fund.
+Number of Persons to be Served: ARHA is unable to estimate the number of non-elderly, moderateincome households that will be assisted through ARHA rental programs during City FY 2004.
+It is unknown how many moderate-income renter households might be assisted through privately-owned affordable rental units or the Housing Opportunities Fund.
 For information on RAMP, see Section II.A.7.